Steve Cortes: Personal life

 He married Holly Cortes in 1998.
-She has served on the Women's Board of Northwestern Memorial Hospital since 2012 and currently holds the position of president.
+She has served on the Women's Board of Northwestern Memorial Hospital since 2012 and previously held the position of president.

 The couple has four children.
 Their daughter, Kingsley Wilson, was appointed deputy press secretary at the Pentagon in January 2025 during the Trump administration and previously served as the national committeewoman for the DC Young Republicans.